 The NI Council for the Curriculum, Examinations and Assessment (CCEA) has prepared a set of frequently asked questions (FAQs) for schools and colleges in the event that they should face any potential disruption to the conduct of examinations.
 The FAQs may be accessed here.

-Will school transport arrangements change following 29 March 2019?
+Will school transport arrangements change following Brexit?

 In the event of any disruption to school transport services, the Education Authority (EA) has been working with Translink and information will be available from both EA and Translink.
 EA will upload live updates to its social media platforms and website: